explainers-by-googlers/cross-origin-storage/README.md

 ### Hashing

-COS relies on the same hashing algorithm to be used for all resources.
+COS relies on the same hashing algorithm to be used for all files.
 It's not possible to mix hashing algorithms, since, without access to the original file, there's no way to verify if a hash generated with hashing _algorithm&nbsp;A_ corresponds to a hash generated with hashing _algorithm&nbsp;B_.
 The used hashing algorithm is encoded in the hash as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), separated by a colon and the actual hash.

 ```
 SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4